mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page2/index.md

 We must consider whether these are good enough reasons for choosing the Gaussian distribution.
 It seems that some investigation into the behaviour of the market, along with a wider analysis of whether other Copulas were more appropriate should have been done.
 Click [here](http://db716.user.srcf.net/eim/course/finance/cdos/2cdogaussian/page2/modelappropriate) for more information.

-But, what happened after Li published his paper?
-Click [here](http://db716.user.srcf.net/eim/course/finance/cdos/2cdogaussian/page3) to find out.
+But, how is the Gaussian Copula used to price CDOs?
+Click [here](http://db716.user.srcf.net/eim/course/finance/cdos/2cdogaussian/gaussianCDO) to find out.

 ##References